An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 Design Opportunity

-We had variety of options to choose from.
-We chose these two because of the different set of usage and experience they offer.
+We had a variety of options to choose from.
+We chose these two because of the different sets of usage and experience they offer.

 Challenges in terms of design intricacy